I3ck/cppOpt/README.md

 #cppOpt
-A C++ library which allows the numerical optimisation of any given problem or function or program or you-name-it
+A C++ library which allows the numerical optimisation of any given problem, function, program or you-name-it
 using Catch as testing framework https://github.com/philsquared/Catch

 ##optimise anything!